wifisensing/PicoScenes-Manual/source/scenarios.rst

 To measure CSI from the AX200/AX210, follow these three steps:

 #.
-Determine the NIC's PhyPath ID by running the ``array_status`` command in a terminal.
-For device naming conventions for commercial NICs, please refer to the :ref:`naming_for_nics` section.
+Determine the PhyPath ID of the NIC by running the ``array_status`` command in a terminal.
+For device naming conventions of commercial NICs, please refer to the :ref:`naming_for_nics` section.
 #.
 Assuming the PhyPath ID is ``3``, execute the following command:

     .. code-block:: bash

         PicoScenes "-d debug -i 3 --mode logger --plot"

-    The aforementioned command consists of four program options: *"-d debug -i 3 --mode logger --plot"*.
+    The command mentioned above consists of four program options: *"-d debug -i 3 --mode logger --plot"*.
 These options can be interpreted as follows:

-      - ``-d debug``: Modifies the display level of the logging service to debug;
+      - ``-d debug``: Modifies the display level of the logging service to debug.
-      - ``-i 3 --mode logger``: Switches the device <3> to CSI logger mode;
+      - ``-i 3 --mode logger``: Switches the device with ID 3 to CSI logger mode.
       - ``--plot``: Live-plots the CSI measurements.

-    For more detailed explanations, please see the :doc:`parameters` section.
+    For more detailed explanations, please refer to the :doc:`parameters` section.
 #.
 Once you have collected sufficient CSI data, exit PicoScenes by pressing Ctrl+C.

 The logged CSI data is stored in a file named ``rx_<PHYPath>_<Time>.csi``, located in the *present working directory*.
-To analyze the data, open MATLAB and drag the .csi file into the *Command Window*.
-The file will be parsed and stored as a MATLAB variable named *rx_<PHYPath>_<Time>*.
+To analyze the data, open MATLAB, drag the .csi file into the *Command Window*, and the file will be parsed and stored as a MATLAB variable named *rx_<PHYPath>_<Time>*.

 .. _ax200-monitor:

 Fully-Passive CSI Measurement in Monitor Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AX200/AX210 NIC is capable of measuring CSI for the 802.11a/g/n/ac/ax frames observed in monitor mode.
+The AX200/AX210 NIC is capable of measuring CSI for 802.11a/g/n/ac/ax frames observed in monitor mode.
 In this mode, the AX200/AX210 can passively measure CSI for all frames transmitted on the same channel, enabling association-free and injection-free fully passive CSI measurement.

 To enable fully-passive CSI measurement, follow these three steps:

 #.
 Determine the PhyPath ID of the NIC by running the ``array_status`` command in a terminal.
 Let's assume the PhyPath ID is ``3``.
 #.
 Put the NIC into monitor mode by executing the command ``array_prepare_for_picoscenes 3 <CHANNEL_CONFIG>``.
-Replace *<CHANNEL_CONFIG>* with the desired channel configuration, which should be specified in the same format as the *freq* setting of the Linux *iw set freq* command.
+Replace *<CHANNEL_CONFIG>* with the desired channel configuration, specified in the same format as the *freq* setting of the Linux *iw set freq* command.
 For example, it could be "2412 HT20", "5200 HT40-", "5745 80 5775", and so on.
-See :doc:`/channels` for details.
+Refer to :doc:`/channels` for more details.
 #.
-Run the command:
+Run the following command:

     .. code-block:: bash